Minimum Wage Ordinance and Regulations

 A2: The Ordinance applies to hourly, salaried, and tipped employees, over the age of 18, working in Cook County, even those who may be working within the County to make deliveries or driving within the County limits.

 There are exceptions to the categories of employees covered by the Ordinance.
-Click here for a list of employees to which the Ordinance does not apply.

 Q3: How is the MWO calculated?